Coosa County Jail

-The old Coosa County Jail is a former jail in Rockford, Alabama.
+The old Coosa County Jail is a former jail in Rockford, Alabama, United States.
 It is the oldest extant stone jail in Alabama.
+It was added to the National Register of Historic Places in 1974.

+History

 Construction of the jail was authorized in 1839, four years after the county seat of Coosa County was moved to Rockford.
 It was completed in August 1842, at a cost of $2,745 ($ in today's dollars).
+It was used a jail until 1938, then for storage until 1973.
+That year, the Coosa County Historical Society converted it to a museum.

+Architecture

-The jail is 20 by 40 feet (6 by 12 meters), with a chimney on one end.
+The jail is a three-story building measuring 20 by 40 feet (6 by 12 meters).
+A chimney on one end pierces the hipped roof.
+It was built using locally sourced stone, about 2 by 3 feet (0.6 by 1 meter) in size.
 There are two doors, on the north and east sides.

-It was added to the National Register of Historic Places in 1974.
+The door transoms and all windows are covered by iron bars.
+The interior walls are plastered.